-On of my favorite titles in the collection of historical articles about pinhole photography on my old university web site is Rank heresy - a few lines on pinhole work.
+On of my favorite titles in my collection of historical articles about pinhole photography is Rank heresy - a few lines on pinhole work.
 It's from Amateur Photographer in 1897, by F.A.
 Wright who has apparently lost patience, but in a light hearted way, with the overly technical dogmatic attitudes of the audience of that magazine (Trigger warning: He assumes they're all men).

 In the 19th century, there were criticisms that wide angle and telephoto lenses were unacceptable distortions of reality.